Adriwang/Adriwang/README.md

 I split my time between **Software Engineering**, **Graphic Design**, and **Audio Engineering** — basically shaping the whole experience myself.

-I’m also into **skeuomorphic design**, adding little touches of realism to my projects.
+I’m also into **skeuomorphic design**, integrating subtle elements of realism into my work.
 I like giving interfaces and assets a sense of depth and tactility instead of the flat minimalism that’s everywhere today.

 This profile is where I drop the results of that process — projects, experiments, the things I think are worth showing off.